Keyboard shortcuts

 While the force is the same, the "identity" of the transition differs:

 • Leptons stay in the Family: A muon becomes a muon neutrino.
-It does not become an electron directly.14 The electron you see comes from the image27 boson decay.13
+It does not become an electron directly.14 The electron you see comes from the

 • Quarks jump Generations: A strange quark becomes an up quark directly.
 It does not become a strange neutrino (which doesn't exist).6